ArashPartow/exprtk/readme.txt

       appropriate.

  (22) The entity relationship between symbol_table and an expression
       is one-to-many.
-Hence the intended use case is to have a single symbol table manage the variable and function requirements of multiple expressions.
+Hence the intended use case where possible is to have a single symbol table manage the variable and function requirements of multiple expressions.

  (23) The common use-case for an expression is to have it compiled
       only ONCE and then subsequently have it evaluated multiple